Movement for actors

-There will be solo, partner and group work.
-The classes are build up gradually, starting with a warm up that prepares for and tunes into the theme of each session.
+There will be solo, partner and aspects of group work.
+The classes build up gradually, starting with a warm up that prepares for and tunes you into the theme of each session.

 This process (for the most part) does not require a ‘copy the teacher’ type learning, but instead students are asked to physically engage with and explore given instructions to find a deeper connection into their own body, which in turn will act as a base for communication in pair and small group work.

-Regular attendance, punctuality and physical commitment is expected, in order to facilitate progress of class material and team work.
+Regular attendance, punctuality and an open physical commitment is expected, in order to facilitate progress of class material and team work.
 Some homework may be given to deepen understanding.

 As part of the course content, your tutor may record your image for initial and ongoing assessment purposes.
 You are entitled to decline to participate in the recording of your image.